-In November 2017, AMD and Intel had announced that both are working together to bring a custom graphics card for the new lineup of Intel’s 8th-gen Core processors.
-The announcement was regarding the development of integrated Intel graphic card with the help of AMD.
+In November 2017, AMD and Intel announced that both are working together to bring a custom graphics card for the new lineup of Intel’s 8th-gen Core processors.
+The announcement was regarding the development of an integrated Intel graphic card with the help of AMD.

 - 8th Gen Intel Core processor with Radeon™ RX Vega M GL Graphics (65W total package power)